SadieDragon/TPR-Hints-Tool/log.md

 # Tasks to Complete for Release
 It is finally time for a release.
 There are some things I need to get working first, and this is a subset of the to-do list which encompasses the targets for release.

-- Update text wrapping in the textboxes to be word based
 - Reloading save data
 - Figure out if ``add_data_tab`` necessary anymore